MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/system-reqs-1801.md

 ---
-ms.assetid: c875ed10-4374-46fb-978e-06318512350d
+ms.assetid: 0b604566-dab0-4e9e-90e1-ff62861c4396
 title: VMM system requirements
-description: This article provides information about system requirements for VMM 2016
+description: This article provides information about system requirements for VMM 1801.
-author:  rayne-wiselman
+author:  JYOTHIRMAISURI
-ms.author: raynew
+ms.author: v-jysur
-manager:  carmonm
+manager:  vvithal
-ms.date:  01/10/2018
+ms.date:  01/24/2018
 ms.topic:  article
 ms.prod:  system-center-threshold
 ms.technology:  virtual-machine-manager
+monikerRange: 'sc-vmm-1711'
 ---

-# VMM system requirements
+# VMM 1801 system requirements

-This article describes the scalability information, hardware, software, and SQL Server requirements for System Center - Virtual Machine Manager (VMM), and summarizes the support for the servers managed in the VMM fabric.
+This article describes the scalability information, hardware, software, and SQL Server requirements for System Center - Virtual Machine Manager (VMM) 1801, and summarizes the support for the servers managed in the VMM fabric.

 ## Capacity limits

-The following table provides the scale limits that were tested for System Center 2016 Virtual Machine Manager.
+The following table provides the scale limits that were tested for System Center 1801 Virtual Machine Manager.
 There are various factors that impact the scale limits, such as hardware configuration, network, topology and others.

 The [planning guide](https://technet.microsoft.com/en-us/system-center-docs/vmm/plan/plan-overview) provides the details about how these factors can be adapted to specific requirements.